AsBuiltReport/AsBuiltReport.Diagram/README.md

 # AsBuiltReport.Diagram

-AsBuiltReport.Diagram is a PowerShell module that provides a foundational framework for creating sophisticated diagrams of various datacenter systems.
+AsBuiltReport.Diagram is a PowerShell module that provides a foundational framework for creating sophisticated diagrams.
 It serves as a required dependency for individual diagram modules, which generate diagrams tailored to specific products or technologies.

 # :beginner: Getting Started